Anna Frijters: Distribution

-Anna Frijters decided to make the distribution on her own as she was rejected by the film distributors in Brussels.
+Frijters decided to make the distribution on her own as she was rejected by the film distributors in Brussels.
 Her efforts of distributing the film yielded results to a certain extent, having her film released by only sub-run theaters in Belgium.
 She used patriotic slogans as a way of advertising her film and gaining the support of locals.

 Reception

 The final result did not meet Frijters' expectations due to the arrival of sound film that overshadowed the film's public interest as well as the mainly negative reviews written about the film itself.
 In September 1929, Close Up magazine shared a small review that intended to disgrace the content of the film.

 De verloofde uit Canada (The Fiancé from Canada)

-Frijters was discouraged from maintaining her interest in filmmaking after the critical and commercial backlash of Leentje van de Zee, though her husband, François Frijters, made a Newsreel film called Inhuldiging van het standbeeld van Guido Gezelle (Inauguration of the Statue of Guido Gezelle) in 1930.
+Anna Frijters was discouraged from maintaining her interest in filmmaking after the critical and commercial backlash of Leentje van de Zee, though her husband, François Frijters, made a Newsreel film called Inhuldiging van het standbeeld van Guido Gezelle (Inauguration of the Statue of Guido Gezelle) in 1930.
 However, Frijters wrote a short comedy screenplay called De verloofde uit Canada (The Fiancé from Canada), which revolved around a working-class man who returned home from Canada and discovered that his fiancée Betty no longer loved him and was married to someone else.
 The main character was played by a comedian, Lowieke Staal.